teodoraalexandra/PP/README.md

 ## Execution time

 **Simple (50 trials)**
+In this algorithm, the parent process (0) sends data to all its children.
+All children receive the message from process 0.

 | Processes         | 1             | 4             | 16            | 64            | 256           |
 | ----------------- | ------------- | ------------- | ------------- | ------------- | ------------- |